What is a Wi-Fi or wireless network?

 After the data is gathered and analysed, the results are collated into a report and presented in the following format.

 The network audit will provide an update to your current documentation.
 This has time-saving value for your support teams.
-Having a detailed and up to date picture of your network will allow your support teams to be more efficient in resolving issues and administration.
+A detailed and up-to-date picture of your network will allow your support teams to be more efficient in resolving issues and administration.

-Identifying issues in advance of them occurring will save the time and effort of troubleshooting down the line.
-There’s also the advantage of user perception.
-A few simple issues can cause users to perceive the network as poorly performing and unreliable.
+Identifying issues in advance of them occurring will save time and effort in troubleshooting down the line.
+Protecting against these issues also improves user perception since a few simple issues can cause users to perceive your network as poorly performing and unreliable.

 The remediation plan will provide several options for improvement.
-Often these will be inexpensive ‘quick wins’.
-The plan will also identify the most cost-effective ways of improving your network, so that expenditure is focussed on the areas that provide the most efficient returns in performance.
+Often, these will be inexpensive 'quick wins'.
+The plan will also identify the most cost-effective ways of improving your network so that expenditure is focused on the areas that provide the most efficient returns in performance.